Mapuchit/Projects-from-career-path/07. Towers of Hanoi - Stack Data Structure/README.md

 > Implementation of game using stack data structure in Python.

 ## General info
 Practice stack data structure and Python classes to model the stacks and disks of the Towers of Hanoi game.
 The description of the game as it appeares in the project:

-"The objective of the game is to move the stack of disks from the leftmost stack to the rightmost stack.
+The objective of the game is to move the stack of disks from the leftmost stack to the rightmost stack.
 The game follows three rules:
   1. Only one disk can be moved at a time.
   2. Each move consists of taking the upper disk from one of the stacks and placing it on top of another stack or on an empty rod.
-    3. No disk may be placed on top of a smaller disk."
+  3. No disk may be placed on top of a smaller disk.

 ## Technologies
 * Python 3.7.6